zippy/metaform/README.md

 # Metaform

-This plugin provides a system for defining and generating forms for complex data-collection using a domain specific language (dsl) to create:
+Metaform is a rails engine that provides a system for defining and generating forms for complex data-collection using a domain specific language (dsl) to create:

 * a data model and a specification of how that data is constrained